 Start living below your means, not above them!

-Best-selling author James Clear eloquently describes outcomes as a lagging measure of your habits.
+Best-selling author James Clear eloquently describes how certain outcomes can be a lagging measure of your habits.
 Poor financial habits and high spending behavior almost always equals low net worth.
 Frugality, savings, and investing are typically habits that yield an eventual outcome of extraordinarily high net worth's, even with very modest incomes of $70,000 or less per household!

 No matter where you are now remember, net worth is timestamped and very specific to a particular point in your life.
 This means that you can change it, significantly.
 All you need are better habits.